 One fascinating little portion in Brainstorm is one character taking a recording of the experience of sex and what I assume splicing the orgasm part of the tape to play on a loop.
 They find him in this almost catatonic state experiencing that portion of the tape over and over again.
 Later in the film he’s finds himself to feel great and is filled with lots of energy.

-I’m not sure if I’m interpreting it correctly as to what exactly he did and what happened (if this device actually existed you know people would be doing that orgasm trick for sure!), but just that character and the general idea is more interesting than the military jazz and remotely using computers to stop Project Brainstorm.
+I’m not sure if I’m interpreting it correctly as to what exactly he did and what happened (if this device actually existed you know people would be doing that orgasm trick for sure!), but just that character and the general idea is more interesting than the military jazz and the supposed suspenseful scenes of remotely using computers to stop Project Brainstorm.

 Brainstorm was the notorious film that Wood died during filming in 1981.
 This left director and special effects genius Douglas Trumbull with a real problem as to what to do with his film.